medik8s/docs/remediation/poison-pill/faq.md

 ## How Poison Pill Reboots a Node?
 We encourage users to utilize a watchdog device, which will be able to reboot the node even in the case of resource starvation or bugs that may exist.
-In nodes without a hardware wathcdog device, softdog is prefered.
+In nodes without a hardware wathcdog device, softdog is preferred.
 In the absence of a valid watchdog device, poison pill will use forced software reboot.

 ## Why does Poison Pill contact other nodes?